PipeVerri/Scanz/README.md

 ---
 ---
-> # _Installation:_
+> # __Installation:__
-Download the correct release for your OS from the releases tab and just run the executable
+Download the correct release for your OS from the releases tab (to the right of the files) and just run the executable

 ```bash
 ./scanz